 Dr. Sendler completed training through rigorous M.D.-Sc.D./Ph.D. program, and received undergraduate and graduate education at NYU, Columbia, and Harvard.
-He has expertise in medicine, forensic sexology, and law, psychology, cancer genetics, as well as psychiatric epidemiology and public health.
+He has expertise in medicine, forensic sexology, forensic law, psychology, cancer genetics, as well as psychiatric epidemiology and public health.
 A frequent guest at international psychiatric and sexological meetings, he presents work on paraphilias, general psychiatry, and adaptability of e-therapy in providing Internet-based psychological interventions.
-Professionally, Damian is a junior member of the American Academy of Psychiatry and the Law, the International Academy of Sex Research, and the American Psychiatric Association; and has served as expert peer reviewer for several notable publications, including the Journal of Forensic Psychiatry and Psychology, and the Journal of Forensic and Legal Medicine.
+Professionally, Dr. Sendler is a junior member of the American Academy of Psychiatry and the Law, the International Academy of Sex Research, and the American Psychiatric Association; and serves on expert review panels for several notable publications, including the Psychiatric Annals, the Bulletin of World Health Organization, the Journal of Forensic Psychiatry and Psychology, and the Journal of Forensic and Legal Medicine.

-While at Harvard, Damian worked toward completing a graduate degree, and built a portfolio of research experience in biology, leading to full-time positions as an associate biologist at the Howard Hughes Medical Institute & the Broad Institute of MIT and Harvard.
+While at Harvard, Dr. Sendler worked toward completing a graduate degree, and built a portfolio of research experience in biology, leading to full-time positions as an associate biologist at the Howard Hughes Medical Institute & the Broad Institute of MIT and Harvard.